-The maximum claim period for WITS is 12 months starting from the first claim month of subsidy.
-For example, application for subsidy starting from January 2013 should be submitted on or before 31 January 2014; that for subsidy starting from February 2013 should be submitted by 28 February 2014, and so on.
+The maximum claim period is the preceding 12 months.
+For example, application for subsidy starting from July 2017 should be submitted on or before 31 July 2018, and so on.
 Overdue claim months will not be granted subsidy.

 Individual-based applicants should submit Individual Application Form.
-Household-based applicants should submit one Household Application Form for each household.
+Household-based applicants who apply for WITS up to the claim month of March 2018 should submit one Household Application Form for each household.

 Distribution Points of Application Documents